alanepontesw/big-data-design-systems/README.md

     * Tips
       * Edge Location are not just READ ONLY - you can write to them.
       * Objects are cached for the Time To Live (TTL)
-      * You can cached objects, but you will be charged.
+      * You can invalidate cached objects, but you will be charged.
     ![Cloud Front](./images/cloud_front.png)
   * Snowball
     * is a petabyte-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of Amazon.
 Using Snowball addresses common challenges with large-scale data transfer including high networks costs, long transfer times, and security concerns.
 Tranfering data with Snowball is simple, fast, secure, and can be as little as one-fifth the cost of high speed internet.